Shankhaprakshalana – Yogic Intestinal Cleanse

-by Shanti 1996, revised and expanded in May 2009
+by Shanti 1996, revised and expanded in 2024

-"As I'm sure you remember, I was allergic to milk and sugar when I visited you in November.
+As I'm sure you remember, I was allergic to milk and sugar when I visited you in November.
 I say was, as just before Christmas I received the best Christmas present ever.
 I cautiously tried to eat normally, and it worked!
 Since then I haven't had any problems at all.
-A very happy Katrin."

 Hatha Yoga

-The yoga tradition is very rich, containing a comprehensive knowledge of the body and mind.
+The yoga tradition is rich, containing a comprehensive knowledge of the body and mind.
 It is a science of tried and tested methods, which have been refined over thousands of years.
 Anyone can use yoga, regardless of what you believe in or who you are.
 The methods work precisely and without side effects.
-They give you access to your own resources.
+They give you access to your own inner resources.

 Ha stands for the sun and tha for the moon.
 The sun - warm, active and physical.
 The moon - cool, passive and mental, reflecting the sun's light.